conda-forge/icu-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: International Components for Unicode.
+Summary: International Components for Unicode

+ICU is a mature, widely used set of C/C++ and Java libraries providing Unicode and Globalization support for software applications.
+ICU is widely portable and gives applications the same results on all platforms and between C/C++ and Java software.

 Current build status